THE FIRST 69 WEEKS

 Medo-Persia was the world superpower of the time.
 This edict would give authority for returning Jews to do something they had not been able to do before.
 They were being given this edict in the peace, security, and and superpower protection of Artaxerxes to rebuild the city of Jerusalem.
 The City of Shalom, the city of the coming Prince of Peace was to be restored.
 Soon its walls and gates would be rebuilt.
 And it would function as a sovereign city-state.

 The key to all this was the stipulating of restoration of "gates and walls".
-The "gates" were the entrance to the city.
-This was not just a portal for entry.
-It was an enclosed structure, the place where the town elders sat and judged in all sorts of governmental matters.
+The "city gates" were the entrance to the city.
+This was more than just a portal for entry.
+The city gate was an enclosed structure, the place where the town elders sat and judged in all sorts of governmental matters.
 This edict, would set in motion the restoration of the integrity and sovereignty of Jerusalem as a self-governing city-state.

-King Cyrus has been mentioned in this context of the 70 weeks prophecy.
-But this earlier edict was given nearly 90 years earlier in 537 B.C..
+King Cyrus is often mentioned in this context of the 70 weeks prophecy.
+But this earliest edict was given nearly 90 years earlier in 537 B.C..
 The edict of Cyrus is outlined in Ezra chapter 1.
-The edict given by Cyrus was just to allow the rebuilding of the Temple.
-But there is no mention of the restoration of gates and walls of the city of Jerusalem.
+The edict given by Cyrus was a proclamation of emancipation for the captives of Judah.
+It had its religious side to it as well.
+Cyrus had given them a grant and every encouragement the returning Jews to rebuild the Temple.
+But the political side to the equation was missing.
+Because in the Cyrus decree (and also the decree of Artaxerxes given to Ezra 80 years later in 457 B.C.), there was no mention of any permission being given to attend to the restoration of gates and walls of the city of Jerusalem.
 Cyrus had not given this critical permission for restoration of political sovereignty.
-That would come in the century to follow.
+That would come in the century to follow and only with the grant given to Nehemiah in 445 B.C..
 This is an extremely important point overlooked by many Bible teachers.

 These earlier edicts allowed the Jews to return to the land of Israel and to rebuild the Hebrew Temple in Jerusalem.
-And they did return, under Zerubbabel.
-He oversaw the rebuilding of the temple which after the exhortations of Habakkuk finally got under way in earnest in the time period 520 B.C. to 516 B.C.
+And they did return, initially experiencing some delays due to opposition in the land.
+Finally, in the time period 520 B.C. to 516 B.C. and after the exhortations of Habakkuk the rebuilding program got under way under the able leadership of Zerubbabel.

 On this special day He would enter into His holy city!